CONSTITUTION OF THE ONTARIO CAVY CLUB

 (c) If the proposed standard is accepted by the Committee, the new breed or variety will be designated as a Class 1 Rare Variety.

-(d) At least five entries of the new breed or variety must then be shown at each of 3 shows of the Ontario Cavy Club during the 12 month period following acceptance.The presenter is to inform the Standards Committee chairperson and Show Chairperson of the shows they will have the entries at at least 21 days prior to the show.
+(d) At least five entries of the new breed or variety must then be shown at each of 3 shows of the Ontario Cavy Club during the 12-month period following acceptance.
+The presenter is to inform the Standards Committee chairperson and Show Chairperson of the shows they will have the entries at at least 21 days prior to the show.
 After this requirement is met, the Standards Committee will meet within 60 days to decide if the quality of the new breed or variety is such that acceptance be recommended to the membership.

 (e) Should a new breed or variety not meet the requirement of Sec. (d) of this By-Law, due to extenuating circumstances (eg. Sickness), the member who requested that the new breed or variety be accepted into the Standard of Perfection may appeal to the Standards Committee.
 The appeal is to include the reason(s) why the requirement was not met.
 Upon receipt, the Committee must meet within 60 days to discuss the appeal.
 Acceptance or rejection will be decided by majority vote of the Committee.
-If the appeal is accepted, the Committee will either request a private showing of the breed or request that the breed be shown at 1 more show.
+If the appeal is accepted, the Committee will either request a private showing of the breed or request that the breed is shown at 1 more show.
 After this request has been met, the Standards Committee will decide within 60 days if the quality of the new breed is such that acceptance will be recommended to the membership.
 If the appeal is denied, the new breed or variety must be shown at another 3 consecutive shows.

-(a) recommend that the new breed or variety remain as a Class 1 Rare Variety for another 2 showings after which the new breed or variety will again be reviewed by the Committee or
+If the Standards Committee does not feel that sufficient progress has been made to recommend that a new breed or variety be accepted as standard, they may: (a) recommend that the new breed or variety remain as a Class 1 Rare Variety for another 2 showings after which the new breed or variety will again be reviewed by the Committee or

-(b) recommend that the new breed or variety be returned to the Class 2 Rare Variety group thus requiring that the new breed or variety restart the whole procedure.
+(b) Recommend that the new breed or variety be returned to the Class 2 Rare Variety group thus requiring that the new breed or variety restart the whole procedure.

 (5) RECOMMENDATION OF ACCEPTANCE